 At the class council meeting the chair will raise the first item and invite the person who wrote it to explain their point of view in more detail.
 The chair then invites the rest of the class to discuss the matter and reach a resolution.
 If the resolution can be reached by adjusting something in class then it need not be taken to the full School Council.
 If the resolution is something that the class feels should be shared with the School Council to allow further discussion, then it is written on the school council issues sheet and put in the school council box in the hall.
 Repeat the above process for each issue.

 During the full school council, issues discussed and resolutions will be minuted by the secretaries, who will then produce a school council newsletter.
-These will be distributed to classes and to other members of the school community during the following week and put on the School Council’s web-page.
+These will be distributed to classes and to other members of the school community during the following week.
 The newsletter is read out either by the class teacher or school council representative at the start of the next class meeting.
-Members of the school council will take issues raised and their ideas to discuss further with relevant members of staff and Mr Hudson and report back their findings at the next week’s School Council.
+Members of the school council will take issues raised and their ideas to discuss further with relevant members of staff and report back their findings at the next week’s School Council.